m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

    Next to the heading saying **Rows**...
    - Click `Add`.
    - Click `UID`.
- - On row 9 and 10, we can see that there are two students called Amina Lopez.
+ - On rows 9 and 10, we can see that there are two students called Amina Lopez.
    ![Amina Lopez](./sheets-screenshots/40.png)
  - Let's account for students with the same name more elegantly.
    - In the pivot table editor,
-     drag the gray box that says "UID" to be above the gray box that says "Name".
+     drag the gray box that says "UID" above the gray box that says "Name".
    - Deselect "Show totals" for "Name".
- - Now we have a table where students with the same name and different UIDs are acknowledged as different students, and the information is displayed nice and clearly.
+ - Now we have a table where students with the same name and different UIDs are acknowledged as different students, and the information is displayed clearly.
    ![Useful UIDs](./sheets-screenshots/41.png)
    We see two students named Grace O'Connor on row 40 and row 63.